Panagiotis Ladas

 Panagiotis Ladas (Παναγιώτης Λαδάς, /el/; born 26 August 1994) is a Greek professional footballer who plays as a goalkeeper for Gamma Ethniki club Kallithea.
 Ladas has also represented his country internationally playing with the Greek U19 national football team.

 Club career

 Ladas started his football with Argonaftis Katakolou.
-He subsequently moved to Asteras Tripoli in 2010 where he failed to make a first team appearance.
-On 19 August 2014 he signed for Football League outfit Iraklis.
+He subsequently moved to Asteras Tripolis in 2010 where he failed to make a first team appearance.
+On 19 August 2014 he signed for Football League club Iraklis.
 Ladas made his full professional debut for Iraklis in a Greek Cup match against Ethnikos Gazoros.

 After a short stint with Gamma Ethniki side Doxa Nea Manolada, Ladas signed with Belgian First Amateur Division side KFC Oosterzonen in the summer of 2016.
 He returned to Greece and the Greek Football League a year later, signing with Cretan club Ergotelis.

 International career

 Ladas has received three caps for Greece U19.